TenSeventy7/TenSeventy7/content/blog/fresh-3-awesomely-fresh.md

 ### Easier to Freshen Up

-Fresh 3 is not just about being _fresher, _it's about keeping it fresh much easier than before.
+Fresh 3 is not just about being _fresher_, it's about keeping it fresh much easier than before.
 Developed in collaboration with Yanndroid, **Fresh Hub is here to make updating your device as easy as stock and access the community much easier!**

 With a user experience very similar to stock, Fresh Hub is familiar, and friendly to use one handed.
 Updating is also a cinch, just check, update, and go!
 Accessing addons is now easier than ever as well! **Addons are now available for download, install, and even uninstall from within Fresh Hub**\[3\]**.** **Fresh Hub is also update-able separately from the ROM!**